stepbrobd/ysun/pages/nix.md

 ---
 date: 2023-12-08
-description: Manage your system configurations + packages + ... the Nix way
+description: Manage your system configurations + packages + ... my Nix way
-title: The Nix Way
+title: My Nix Way
 ---

 This is a guide to my personal